Why Pattern Making Is a Pivotal Part of Developing Your Fashion Line

-Before understanding what a pattern maker does, you need to know the fundamentals of what a sewing pattern is.
-If you go to a fabric store and tell the clerk that you want to make a dress, they will lead you to the patterns section.
+Before understanding what a pattern maker does, you need to know the fundamentals of a sewing pattern.
+For example, if you go to a fabric store and say you want to make a dress, staff will lead you to the patterns section.
 Here, you’ll likely see a wall full of paper envelopes with pictures and sketches of numerous fashion designs on them.
-Within each envelope are a series of thin pattern paper templates featuring different pattern pieces.
+A series of thin pattern paper templates within each envelope is different pattern pieces.

-If you look at the basic pattern of a simple shift dress, you’ll see that there are numerous pattern pieces that make up its construction.
-For most items of clothing, there needs to be numerous pattern pieces to give it structure and allow movement.
+If you look at the basic pattern of a simple shift dress, you’ll see that numerous pieces make up its construction.
+There need to be multiple pattern pieces for most clothing items to structure and allow movement.

 When you unfold an individual pattern piece, you’ll see lines drawn on them to mark different sizes.
-The process of forming these lines to create a range of sizes is called pattern grading.
-This process requires you to change each measurement of the pattern piece in order to maintain the same proportions and fit for each size.
-When you choose which size you’re going to sew, you’ll then place the pattern piece on your chosen fabric and cut it on the line that indicates the size you want.
+Forming these lines to create a range of sizes is called grading.
+This process requires you to change each measurement of the piece to maintain the exact proportions and fit for each size.
+When you choose which size you’re going to sew, you’ll place the pattern piece on your chosen fabric and cut it on the line indicating the size you want.

 What Does a Pattern Maker Do?

 Being a pattern maker requires a great degree of knowledge, experience, and trial and error.
 They need to have a strong understanding of fabrics and sewing.
-Because pattern makers work so closely with designers throughout the design process, they must be able to tell you when a certain fabric won’t work and when modifications are necessary for a design to be wearable.
+Because pattern makers work so closely with designers throughout the design process, they must tell you when a specific fabric won’t work and when modifications are necessary for a design to be wearable.

 Becoming Your Own Pattern Maker